 Campus Life & Resources

 Western offers students and scholars a range of excellent resources administered by supportive staff.
-New Student Help provides links to many of the offices and services that you may want to access after your arrival on campus.
+New Student Services provides links to many of the offices and services that you may want to access after your arrival on campus.

 And if you’re not quite sure which service you need or have questions about where to turn, please contact ISSS– we’re happy to point you in the right direction!

 US students are also very active and engaged outside the classroom.
 The AS Club Activities Office offers all Western Students the opportunity to make the most of their college experience by getting involved in organizations that speak to their interests, passions, academic pursuits, identities, goals for social change, and more.
 From A Cappella to Quidditch, these clubs cover just about every academic, cultural, religious, political, recreational, or social interest and are a great way to connect with fellow students.
 And if you can’t find the club you’re interested in, you can always start one up!
+Visit the Western Involvement Network to find a club or event of interest!

 The Associated Students Outdoor Center provides a variety of outdoor-related opportunities and activities for all students, faculty, staff, and alumni.
 Resources include a knowledgeable staff, equipment rentals, bike shop, excursions, educational resources, and instructional clinic.
 If you're looking to explore the natural beauty around Bellingham, try out a new sport like snowshoeing, ice climbing, kayaking or white water rafting, or learn more about the ecosystems of the Pacific Northwest, the Outdoor Center is the place to go!

 WWU offers two unique outdoor activity facilities for use by students and staff.
-Lakewood, on Lake Whatcom, offers sailboat, canoe, and kayak rentals for a minimal fee.
+Lakewood,on Lake Whatcom, offers sailboat, canoe, and kayak rentals for a minimal fee.
 The site also features a cabin with meeting lounge and fireplace, sand volleyball court, picnic tables, and barbecues.

 And if you're feeling really adventurous, organize a trip out to Viqueen Lodge a university-owned cabin on Sinclair Island that offers accommodation for up to ten people.
 Students and staff can reserve the lodge for a minimal fee, but must also arrange their own private transportation as there are no public ferries to the island.
 Viqueen's off-the-beaten-track location and minimal amenities make it a true escape.